ian-mboya/Audio-Synthesis-with-Python/README.md

 * Numpy
 * Pyaudio
 * Matplotlib
+* Visual Studio Code (Vscode)

 ## Setup

 We will need to activate our Python Virtual environment.
-If you are using Visual Studio Code, it is simple.
+If you have Visual Studio Code installed, it is simple.
 For this to work, you need to have Python extension installed on Visual Studio Code.

 ![image](https://github.com/ian-mboya/Audio-Synthesis-with-Python/assets/68651784/1a802f27-db2b-4aed-95e1-7bb48d0da516)